MicrosoftDocs/visualstudio-docs/docs/msbuild/walkthrough-using-msbuild.md

 1. Open the **Command Window**.

    In the search box on the taskbar, start typing the name of the tool, such as `dev` or `developer command prompt`.
-This brings up a list of installed apps that match your search pattern.
+A list of installed apps that match your search pattern appears.

    If you need to find it manually, the file is *LaunchDevCmd.bat* in the *{Visual Studio installation folder}\Common7\Tools* folder.